What inspired Roald Dahl's stories and books?

 Dahl's first official story aimed at children was written in 1943.
-It was called The Gremlins and was inspired by his time as a pilot in the RAF based on some RAF folklaw.
+It was called The Gremlins and was inspired by his time as a pilot in the RAF and was based on a piece of RAF folklore.

 Superstition had it that these little creatures ran around tampering with aircraft and causing mechanical problems.
-It later became the inspiration behind Spielberg's 1984 film "Gremlins".
+The book later became the inspiration behind Spielberg's 1984 film Gremlins.